 In stage I, cancer

-has formed and spread to the layer of tissue under the inner lining of the bladder.
+has formed and spread to the layer of connective tissue next to the inner lining of the bladder.

 In stage II, cancer

-has spread to the muscle wall of the bladder.
+has spread to the layers of muscle tissue of the bladder.

 In stage III, cancer

-has spread from the bladder to the fatty layer of tissue surrounding it and may
+has spread from the bladder to the layer of fat surrounding it and may

 have spread to the reproductive organs (prostate, seminal vesicles, uterus, or vagina).